wizard-nazim/lewis-store-demo/README.md

 | **Database Seeding**                | Automatically populates essential seed data at startup.                            | ✅ Completed       |
 | **Security & CORS Policy**          | CORS configured for frontend (port 5173).
 JWT and password hashing in place.       | ✅ Completed       |
 | **Delivery System**                 | Out of scope per BRD (excluded intentionally).                                     | 🚫 Not Applicable |

+---

+After carefully checking the Phase 1 in-scope items, the backend fully implements all required functionality :)
+To the frontend we go! 😎👍🏼